 Children arriving after the doors close in a morning (8.55am) are required to sign in with the 'Late Gate' at the School front doors, where you will be questioned on why you are late, these arrivals are recorded and continuous late arrivals will be monitored.
 Late arrivals are very unsettling for both the late child and their peers.

 These are any absences of which the school has been informed e.g. the child is unwell, attending a doctor or dentist appointment, absence due to the death of a close relative or absence due to religious observance.
 As per Government guidelines, WDPS is unable to authorise any holiday in term time.
 Although holidays will not be authorised, we would still like you to complete a notification of absence form which we can hold on record.
 It is crucial that we have correct information about your child’s absences as part of our Safeguarding procedures and to ensure your child remains on roll.

 These are any absences, which do not meet the above criteria.
 These must be reported to the Local Authority and Department for Education annually and the Attendance Officer may visit any family presenting frequent unauthorised absences.
 Unauthorised absences include: - buying new shoes or clothes in school time, having hair cut in school time, taking a day off because of a birthday or good weather, keeping a child off because he or she does not want to come to school and any absence without written or verbal explanation from parent or guardian.

-Children arriving in school after the close of the class register (approx. 9.05 a.m. each day) will be marked as late.
+Children arriving in school after the close of the entrance doors (approx. 8.55 a.m. each day) will be marked as late.

 Please ensure you inform school of your child’s absences by telephone or letter in order to avoid any unauthorised absences being recorded against him or her.